-- Will wear school dress code - Will turn in ALL electronics to their dean or ISS supervisor for the day. - Will not leave the room or desk they are assigned to. - Will not speak to others (they should consider their selves are on social with all students. - Will not meet any other appointments like jobs, class meetings, etc. - Are allowed to bring a bottle of water $\square$ Are allowed to work on school assignments or read their Bibles. - Will not be reading any other materials - Will not be sleeping/lying down or putting their heads down on their desk. - Bathroom breaks are limited and with permission only.
+- Will wear school dress code - Will turn in ALL electronics to their dean or ISS supervisor for the day. - Will not leave the room or desk they are assigned to. - Will not speak to others (they should consider their selves are on social with all students. - Will not meet any other appointments like jobs, class meetings, etc. - Can bring water in clear bottles only - Can work on school assignments or read their Bibles. - Will not be reading any other materials - Will not be sleeping/lying down or putting their heads down on their desk. - Bathroom breaks are limited and with permission only.
 Do not waste this time